-As of the Cut-Off Date, all of the Group H Mortgage Loans are step-rate Mortgage Loans that have mortgage rates that have not reached the related final step rates as of March 31, 2018 or have not made any payment at such final step-rate as of the Cut-Off Date and that will increase in the future.
+As of the Cut-Off Date, all of the Group H Mortgage Loans are step-rate Mortgage Loans that have mortgage rates that have not reached the related final step rates as of May 31, 2018 and the borrowers have not made any payments as of the Cut-Off Date at such final step-rates.
 Investors should note that borrowers may be unable to make their monthly payments when the mortgage rate on their mortgage loan is subject to an increase.
 As a result, such step-rate Mortgage Loans may experience increased delinquency, foreclosure, bankruptcy and loss as compared with traditional fixed-rate mortgage loans.
 Further, borrowers with step-rate Mortgage Loans are more likely to prepay their Mortgage Loans, which could result in a Certificateholder receiving less interest on the Certificates as a result of prepayments on such Mortgage Loans and as a result may experience a lower yield on its investment.